 What is GDPR to small businesses?
 Any business of any size that holds any information on a customer must be compliant – including name, email address or phone number, basically, it applies to all businesses.
 So what is GDPR for small businesses?

 The most important thing is to be able to demonstrate that your business takes GDPR and EU data protection seriously and has taken measures in order to comply.
 If you have done this, even if there is a breach of some sort, then the ICO (Information Commissioners Office) is less likely to come down hard on you.

 To use a straight forward analogy.
 You can put great locks on your house, install an alarm and have a guard dog – but your house may still be broken into.
-You did what you could reasonably do and you will not be held at fault for carelessness.
+You did everything that you could reasonably do and you will not be held at fault for carelessness.
 It’s the same with GDPR.

 As far as the GDPR and EU data regulation for small businesses it all boils down to two main points – Data Security and Data Organisation.
 In a nutshell, there are a few key areas that small businesses need to address to be GDPR compliant and prepared for the new EU data protection regulation.
 The good news is that they are things that all businesses should be doing anyway.

 GDPR is a great opportunity for SME’s to meet their legal obligations AND streamline their systems and processes.